hermeznetwork/docs/docs/developers/protocol/hermez-protocol/contracts/contracts.md

 ![](emergency-mechanism.png)

-> Hermez network foundation will be monitoring constantly the system in order to detect possible anomalies and to be able to decide as soon as possible if they are an attack.
+> During the bootstrapping phase, Hermez devs team will be monitoring constantly the system in order to detect possible anomalies and to be able to decide as soon as possible if the network is under an attack.

 #### Parameters